rguest20/MS1-Elite/README.md

 ## Functional specifications - Given by Code Institute
 - LO1: Design a front end web application based on the principles of user experience design, accessibility and responsivity.
-- LO2: Develop and implement a static front end web application using HTML and css
+- LO2: Develop and implement a static front end web application using HTML and CSS
 - LO3: Maximize future maintainability through documentation, code structure and organisation
 - LO4: Use version control to maintain, upload and share code with developers
 - LO5: Test and deploy a front end application to a cloud platform